Coalfire-CF/Coalfire-Azure-RAMPpak/terraform/prod/us-va/app/app-network/README.md

 - Update the name and number of subnets as needed in the `subnet_addrs` module.
 - If you need to add or remove Service Endpoints, do so in the `subnet_service_endpoints` block.
 See <https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/subnet> for Service Endpoint options.
-- For the initial deployment, ensure the `dns_servers` line is commented out until the Domain controllers are online.
-Once the DC's are online uncomment and rerun an `apply`.

 `tstate.tf` Update to the appropriate version and storage accounts, see sample

 ``` hcl